-From our very beginning, we have vigorously promoted the early diagnosis of hearing loss in babies and preschool children as this enables them to benefit from effective technology and appropriate intervention as early as possible.
+From our very beginning, we have vigorously promoted the early diagnosis of deafness in babies and preschool children as this enables them to benefit from effective technology and appropriate intervention as early as possible.

-We now work in close partnership with the Children Hearing Services Team at Portsmouth Hospitals NHS Trust to provide hearing screening and audiology services at our Hampshire Family Centre for babies and children in Portsmouth and the surrounding area.
+We now work in close partnership with the Audiology Department at Portsmouth Hospitals University NHS Trust to provide hearing screening and audiology services at our Family Centre in Hampshire for babies and children in Portsmouth and the surrounding area.

 The importance of early detection

-Early diagnosis is crucial for babies and toddlers with a profound or severe hearing loss.
+Early diagnosis is crucial for babies and toddlers with a profound or severe deafness.

 With early diagnosis, these children can be fitted with hearing aids or cochlear implants and can then receive appropriate intervention from an early age - ideally before six months of age.
 If deaf children are fitted with effective technology and take part in a well-designed early intervention programme, many can achieve age-appropriate speech and language by the time they are ready to start primary school.